Unity-Technologies/ml-agents/docs/Installation.md

 Please make sure you enable 'Preview Packages' in the 'Advanced' dropdown in order to find it.

+**NOTE:** If you do not see the ML-Agents package listed in the Package Manager please follow the the [advanced installation instructions](#advanced-local-installation-for-development) below.

 #### Advanced: Local Installation for Development

 You can [add the local](https://docs.unity3d.com/Manual/upm-ui-local.html)